How to Protect Yourself From Cell Phone Theft: Protect Your Data

 Strengthening Your Cyber Security

-While smartphone theft can seem inevitable, taking these proactive measures can reduce your risk:
+Although, smartphone theft can seem inevitable, being proactive can reduce your risk:

 • Use Strong Passwords and Biometric Security: Avoid using standard PINs like "1234" or "0000."
 Opt for complex passcodes or, better yet, enable biometric features such as fingerprint or facial recognition for added security.